SvetlanaStoycheva/react-project-github-users/README.md

-## GitHub users React project
+## GitHub users

 #### React project from John Smilga's React tutorial

-- app that allows the visiter to search Github users and display some useful info about the GitHub user (amount of the repos, list of followers, most stared repo)
+- app that allows the visitor to search Github users and display some useful info about them (amount of the repos, list of followers, most stared repo)
-- in the project are used: React Hooks, React Router DOM to set up pages and navigation, FusionCharts to display user repo's data, Authentication
+- in the project are used: React Hooks, React Router DOM library to set up pages and navigation, StyledComponents library, FusionCharts library to display user repo's data, Authentication

 ## Starter Project